 What I most appreciate about the tour is that we go beyond the typical tourist sights of the Uffizi and Michelangelo's David and learn about the history and culture of this city and how religion, guilds, art, and mathematics all came together to produce one of the greatest periods in the history of art.
 I also love introducing people to the traditional specialties of Florentine cuisine by taking my groups to my favorite restaurants in the city, introducing them to an Italian marketplace, sharing recipes, and teaching people about the Brunellos, Chianti Classicos, and vino nobiles of Tuscany.

 What is it like working in Tour Sales & Service?

 Our staff is encouraged to go on a new tour every year, so we really know the itineraries.
 Rick always likes to say, "If you don't like a place, then you probably don't know enough about it."
 I think that's so true.
 I had six days off after one of my tours one year, and my colleague recommended that I visit Denmark.
 I had never had a real interest in going there before, but her description of the country and the things to do there sounded so interesting I went by myself and absolutely fell in love with it!

-Prospective tour members are always very impressed with the Tour Sales department's knowledge of our tour program.
+Prospective tour members are always very impressed with Tour Sales & Service's knowledge of our tour program.
 And, for example, if I don't know the Eastern Europe tour itinerary perfectly well, I can always hand the phone over to one of my colleagues who just returned from that tour and he/she can give the tour members exact information.
 I think our customers are so appreciative that we're not just reading answers out of some manual but have actually experienced traveling to the places they have questions about.